Can I File a Florida Unemployment Claim?

 - must be able and eligible for full-time work

-How Do I Apply for Unemployment Benefits?
+How Do I Apply for Unemployment Benefits in Florida?

 Within a week of being unemployed, you want to submit a claim on CONNECT.
 To file an unemployment claim, the State of Florida advises that you should have the following ready: